 “I see our clients’ children as an extension of the clients themselves,” she said.
 “Just as we want to see a husband and wife come together for their planning, we facilitate interaction between the parents and children when the time is right.
 We educate the younger generation of their responsibilities, so they are better prepared to inherit those assets and don’t misuse that privilege.
-This also helps the advisor develop a relationship and trust with the next generation early on.
+This also helps the financial professional develop a relationship and trust with the next generation early on.
 My partner, Mehul, is always involved in these family meetings and later meets our younger clients and begins a relationship.
-To take advantage of families coming home for the holidays, we send out a letter to ten clients before Thanksgiving or Christmas and invite them to have a family meeting at our office.”
+To take advantage of families coming home for the holidays, we send out a letter to 10 clients before Thanksgiving or Christmas and invite them to have a family meeting at our office.”

 If you focus solely on your present clients with little thought to their families, you may actually be letting your clients down by allowing assets they’ve worked to acquire slip away when transferred to their heirs.
 And you could be missing a major opportunity to build your own business.
 Since the most effective way to expand your book is through referrals, earning the loyalty of clients’ descendants could not only prevent the loss of

 assets you now manage but also build a strong bridge to peers of your clients’ heirs.
 This may increase your income for decades to come and improve your business’ evaluation for succession planning.

 Building effective relationships with heirs can ease your clients’ concerns, deepen your relationships with your clients, differentiate you as an intergenerational family financial professional and help you retain the assets you’ve helped your clients acquire.
 Here are some additional ways to begin building relationships with family members:

 - Host social gatherings for clients and their families.